top of page

 The Colombian Retirement Visa includes multiple entries and exits, allowing retirees the freedom to travel without restrictions.
 Whether returning home to visit family, taking vacations in nearby countries, or simply exploring different regions of Colombia, visa holders can enjoy the flexibility to travel without jeopardizing their residency status.
 Colombia’s central location in South America also makes it a convenient base for exploring destinations like Ecuador, Peru, Brazil, and beyond.

-Pathway to Permanent Residency & Citizenship
+Pathway to Permanent Residency and Colombian Citizenship

 By securing the Colombian Retirement Visa, retirees can enjoy financial security, high-quality healthcare, travel flexibility, and the potential for permanent residency, all while experiencing Colombia’s rich culture, warm climate, and welcoming communities.